 If you create a living trust and later become incapacitated, the successor trustee who you named will have the legal authority to manage the property you had already transferred into the trust.
 However, any property that is not part of the trust they cannot touch.
 Without the authorization provided by a power of attorney, the successor trustee cannot handle your day-to-day financial needs or make important healthcare decisions on your behalf.

-To learn more about creating a power of attorney and other estate planning tools, schedule a consultation with a Chandler, AZ power of attorney lawyer today.
+To learn more about creating a power of attorney and other estate planning tools, schedule a consultation with an Arizona Power of Attorney Lawyer today.

 Understanding Conservatorships – The Basics